 The Log Out button exits from management functions.
-When you log out, SMC IS displays the server Summary page.
+When you log out, the Management Center displays the server Summary page.
 If you are logged out and try to access a management task, you will be prompted to log in.
 You must enable cookies to log in.